Azure/azure-devtestlab/samples/ClassroomLabs/Scripts/FedoraDockerContainer/README.md

 #### Connect to the Docker container using X2Go and SSH

-1. Open the X2Go client on your local machine and create a new session using the following settings:
+1. Open the X2Go client on your local computer and create a new session using the following settings:
-      - Host: localhost
+      - **Host**: localhost
-      - Login: testuser
+      - **Login**: testuser
-      - SSH port: 2200
+      - **SSH port**: 2200
-      - Session type: XFCE
+      - **Session type**: XFCE

     ![X2Go Session Preferences](./Images/X2GoSessionPreferences.png)

-1. Click OK to create the session.
+1. Click **OK** to create the session.
 Next, click on your session in the right-hand pane.

     ![X2Go New Session](./Images/X2GoNewSession.png)

-1. When prompted, enter the credentials to connect to the Docker container and click OK to start the GUI desktop session.
+1. When prompted, enter the credentials to connect to the Docker container and click **OK** to start the GUI desktop session.
 Remember that the credentials are based on what we configured in the entrypoint.sh file:
    -   **login**: testuser
    -   **password**: Fedora#123